-E&C management is regarded as part of the responsibilities of all employees and contractors at Tahmoor Coal.
-A list of the key resources required during the mine closure process is outlined in Table 9 below.
+Management of impacts to the environment or community is regarded as part of the responsibilities of all employees and contractors at Tahmoor Coal.
+Specific information pertaining to the role, responsibility, authority and accountability of key personnel involved in environmental management at Tahmoor Coal is provided in Table 9 below.